Transperth A-series train: Upgrades

-Over time the A Series has had many upgrades, Those include new External Destination Indicators (EDI) and Internal Passenger Information Displays (PID), Passenger Emergency Intercom (PEI), USB Charging and Onboard Public Address System for controlling Announcements which were designed and supplied by COMRAIL.
-Upgrades to the traction/brake traction controllers were made by retrofitting the fleet with a controller similar to those found in the B Series.
+Over time the A-series received several upgrades, including new External Destination Indicators (EDI) and Internal Passenger Information Displays (PID), Passenger Emergency Intercom (PEI), USB Charging and Onboard Public Address System for controlling Announcements which were designed and supplied by COMRAIL.
+Upgrades to the traction/brake traction controllers were made by retrofitting the fleet with a controller similar to those found in the B-series.
 The controllers improved operation comfort and control reliability, as the older controller design caused discomfort to the driver if used for long periods of time and suffered from a very "Notchy and inconsistent" feel when changing between traction and brake levels.

 In service

-The A-series trains mainly run on the Fremantle, Midland, Armadale, Ellenbrook and Thornlie–Cockburn lines.
+The A-series trains mainly run on the Fremantle, Midland, Armadale, and occasionally Thornlie–Cockburn lines.
 Until late-2016, the Yanchep and Mandurah lines were also serviced by 12 two-car A-series trains at high-demand periods, coupled together to make 4 cars.
-From 2024 until the opening of the Thornlie-Cockburn Line on 8 June 2025, upon which they were reallocated to the new line, A-series trains were occasionally operating as 4- or 6-car consists in service between Cockburn and Yanchep, primarily on the "W" patterns between Cockburn and Whitfords.
-After the opening of the Thornlie-Cockburn Line the A series occasionally run on these lines when demand is high, such as during events at Perth Stadium.
+From 2024 until the opening of the Thornlie-Cockburn Line on 8 June 2025, upon which they were reallocated to the new line, A-series trains were occasionally operating as 4- or 6-car consists in service between Cockburn and Yanchep, primarily on the "W" patterns between Cockburn and Whitfords, however an A series did at one point go the full route to Mandurah whilst in service due to a B-series breakdown at Claisebrook Depot on March 20th 2025.
+After the opening of the Thornlie-Cockburn Line the A-series occasionally run on these lines when demand is high, such as during events at Perth Stadium.

-C-Series trains have also been made and are servicing these lines as well.
+C-series trains have also been made and are servicing these lines as well.